-With all other assumptions unchanged, the decline in projected year-end balances (\$415 Million versus \$355 Million) would increase the required contributions to the Trust and Escrow in 2009 from approximately \$900,000 to \$3.4 Million.
-Because of the long horizon for expenditure of these funds (2030 - 2101), the lower starting balances for the 2009 funding schedule would mean that there would be no balance in the Trust after all decommissioning is complete in 2101, instead of a \$16 billion surplus as projected in Exhibit 3.
+If all assumptions are unchanged, the decline in projected year-end balances (\$415 million versus \$355 million) would increase the required contributions to the Trust and Escrow in 2009 from \$800,000 to \$3.4 million.
+Because of the long horizon for expenditure of these funds (2030 - 2101), the lower starting balances for the 2009 funding schedule would mean that instead of a projection that over \$16 billion would be unspent after all decommissioning is complete in 2101, there would be no surplus.

-8 In the Stipulation, the parties recommended continued use of the earnings assumptions approved in NDFC Docket 2007-1 (Exhibit 2 at 7).
-The Trust's Investment Consultant, witness Hieronymus, acknowledged that the past ten years have been one of the worst periods for stocks since tracking of the S&P 500 began in 1926, but emphasizes that the return assumptions are long-term in nature (TR at Page 39).
-The Investment Consultant also offered evidence that the assumed returns may actually be conservative when compared to actual returns since World War II (Exhibit 7).
-FPLE and MMWEC offer similar testimony, making the case that the earnings assumptions on Trust equities should not be modified because of the long-term nature of these investments (Exhibit 5 at 5-6 and Exhibit 8 at 2).
-The Investment Consultant, FPLE and MMWEC also pointed out that the annual true-up of the schedules of payments and contribution requirements completed after the Seabrook hearing provide timely adjustment to the funding schedule to compensate for 20 fluctuations in earnings.
+In the Stipulation, the parties recommend continued use of the earnings approved in NDFC Docket 2007-1.
+(Exhibit 2 at 7) The Trust's Investment

+1 Consultant, witness Hieronymus, acknowledged that the past ten years have been one of 2 the worst periods for stocks since tracking of the S&P 500 began in 1926, but 3 emphasizes that the return assumptions are long-term in nature.
+(TR at Page 39) The 4 Investment Consultant also offered evidence that the assumed returns may actually be 5 conservative when compared to actual returns since World War II.
+(Exhibit 7) FPLE 6 and MMWEC offer similar testimony, making the case that the earnings assumptions on 7 Trust equities should not be modified because of the long-term nature of these 8 investments.
+(Exhibit 5 at 5-6 and Exhibit 8 at 2) The Investment Consultant, FPLE and 9 MMWEC also pointed out that the annual true-up of the schedules of payments and 10 contribution requirements completed after the Seabrook hearing provide timely 11 adjustment to the funding schedule to compensate for fluctuations in earnings.
 Id.
-(TR at Page 61).
-FPLE referred to the year-end true-up as the "ultimate backstop" (Exhibit 5 at 6).
-21
+(TR at 12 Page 61) FPLE referred to the year-end true-up as the "ultimate backstop".
+(Exhibit 5 13 at 6)

-The owners also offer the argument that FPLE will request an extension of Seabrook Station's operating license from 2030 to 2050 and this will result in substantial

-- 1 projected surpluses for some owners when decommissioning is completed, as assumed, in - 2 2101.
-The Committee has always taken the position that this probability supports, in - 3 part, depositing part of the annual contributions in the Escrow as opposed to the Trust.
-A - 4 possible license extension, however, does not enter into our considerations for the - 5 appropriate funding model assumptions under the current operating license.
+The owners also offer the argument that FPLE will request an extension of Seabrook Station's operating license from 2030 to 2050 and this will result in substantial projected surpluses for some owners when decommissioning is completed as assumed in 2101.
+The Committee, however, has always taken the position that this probability supports, in part, depositing part of the annual contributions in the Escrow as opposed to the Trust.
+A possible license extension does not enter into our considerations for the appropriate funding model assumptions under the current operating license.

-The results of the schedules of payments with funding dates of 2030 and no

-- earnings on equities over one and three year periods, submitted in response to the hearing - 8 requests (Exhibits 11 and 15), are summarized in Chart 5.
+The results of the funding runs with funding dates of 2030 and no earnings on equities over one and three year periods submitted in response to the hearing requests (Exhibits 11 and 15) can be summarized as follows:

-Chart 5 Impact of Assuming "0%" Earnings on Equities
+1 Chart 4 2 Impact of Assuming "0%" Earnings on Equities

 '0' Earnings on '0' Earnings on

 Equities through Equities through

 2009 2011

+(millions) (millions)

 (Exhibit 15) (Exhibit 11)

-September 30, 2008 Trust Balance \$343 Million \$343 Million
+September 30, 2008 Balance \$343 \$343

-Projected 12/31/08 Trust Balance \$345 Million \$345 Million
+Projected 12/31/08 Balance \$345 \$345

-2009 Contributions to Trust \$0.7 Million \$0.9 Million
+2009 Contributions to Trust \$0.6 \$0.9

-2009 Contributions to Escrow \$5.4 Million \$9.2 Million
+2009 Contributions to Escrow \$5.4 \$9.2

 2020 Balance as % of 2007 TLG 59% 58%

 Decommissioning Cost Estimate

 Ending Balance (2101) \$0 \$0